You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 Yes, that's right, curing buds actually seems to make buds more potent.
 This may be due to changes that happen to the cannabinoids during the curing process.

 However, curing for more than 6 months does not continue to add potency.
 I personally cure buds for 1-3 months.
+After that, I'm more concerned with long-term storage of the buds.

 How to Cure Your Dried Buds: